Chunosov/learn-kuber/minikube_knative_grpc_go/README.md

 /tmp/client -server_addr=$PROXY_ADDR -insecure -server_host_override=grpc-ping.default.svc.cluster.local
 ```

-**TODO**: <span style="color:red"><b>Doesn't work.</b> Tried different address-port combinations that can be obtained from `kubectl describe service kong-proxy -n kong`.
+<span style="color:red"><b>Doesn't work.</b> Tried different address-port combinations that can be obtained from `kubectl describe service kong-proxy -n kong`.
 Most of them get "Connection refused".
-Seems one of them got "context deadline exceeded" so it was correct combination.
+Seems one of them got "context deadline exceeded" so it was the correct combination.
 Don't remembed what of them it was, repeat the experiment.</red>